thomasbabuj/Instagram-Clone/README.md

     if you disable automatic sign in, Satellizer will simply redirect a user to the /login route specified in $authProvider.loginRoute.
 If for some reason you have to do something else before redirect to login page you can disable this behavior by setting$authProvider.loginRoute to null.

+9) Authentication Middleware and JWT

+    has two methods that are of interest to us: encode() and decode().

+    An object that gets encoded and decoded is called JWT Claims, others may also refer to it as payload.

+    you could even include the entire user object as part of JWT Claims,